garethltm/obsibrain/sc900/External identities.md

 Microsoft Entra External ID combines powerful solutions for working with people outside your organization.
-With External ID
+With External ID, capabilities, you can allow [[External identities]] to secure access your apps and resources.
+Whether you're working with external partners, consumers or business customers, users can bring their own identities.